takumitoma/better-ctrl-f/README.md

 <!-- ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-Have to set up CI/CD first -->
+Please feel free to submit a Pull Request. -->

 ## 📄 License